birdy-/clement.danjou.io/source/_posts/good-practices-internationalization.md

 title: Good practices for internationalization
 date: 2016-09-06 20:54:22
 tags:
-  - javascript
+  - translation
-  - angular
+  - internationalization
-  - react
+  - localization
 categories:
   - Development
-thumbnail: /images/migrateAngular.jpg
+thumbnail: /images/goodPracticesInternationalization.jpg
 ---

 Localization is often the third wheel of your application: your product targeted only one country in one language with one currency.
 It's fine, but it can be a pain in the ass when it comes time to move on.